Consensys/cakeshop/README.md

 Binary packages are available on the [Github releases page](https://github.com/ConsenSys/cakeshop/releases).

+## Configuration

+Cakeshop is a Spring Boot application, so you may place an `application.properties` file in the working directory to override any default configuration values.
+For more info, see the [configuration page](docs/configuration.md).

 ## Running via GoQuorum Wizard

 The easiest way to use Cakeshop is to generate a GoQuorum network with [GoQuorum Wizard](https://docs.goquorum.consensys.net/en/stable/HowTo/GetStarted/Wizard/GettingStarted/) and choose to deploy Cakeshop alongside the network.